 Orinoco Crocodile Facts

 - The most frequently used common name for this majestic creation of Nature and evolution remains that of the informative term of Orinoco Crocodile.
-Presently, the creature has no other broadly accepted general title, at least not in the english language.
+Presently, the amazing work of Nature has no other broadly accepted general title, at least not within the english language.

-- Within the scientific community, however, it’s perhaps better known by its technical moniker.
-Despite its somewhat cumbersome length, though, that’s relatively easy for the layperson to pronounce.
+- Within the scientific community, however, it’s perhaps much better known by its technical moniker.
+Despite its somewhat cumbersome length, though, that remains a relatively easy one for the layperson to pronounce.
 It holds the official epithet of Crocodylus intermedius.

-- The highly impressive reptile received this appellation due to the efforts of M. L. Graves.
+- The highly impressive reptile received this specific appellation due to the efforts of M. L. Graves.
 The noted researcher accomplished the first official recognition of the animal as a separate and distinct species.
-That scientifically noteworthy deed occurred in 1819.
+That scientifically noteworthy deed occurred in the year 1819.

-- No matter which of these designations one chooses to use, it’s a magnificent species.
-Though lesser known than many of its relatives, many experts rank it as one of the largest of them.
-Experts presently know of no subspecies of the animal, however.
+- No matter which of these designations one chooses to use, it’s nonetheless a magnificent species.
+Though lesser known than many of its relatives, most experts rank it as one of the largest of them.
+Herpetologists presently know of no subspecies of the animal, however.

-- Sadly, though, the mighty Orinoco Crocodile holds a population base that’s both extremely small and apparently fragile.
-Though precise numbers remain undetermined, many estimates place its surviving wild population at no more than 250 individuals.
+- Sadly, though, the mighty Orinoco Crocodile presently holds a population base that’s both extremely small and apparently fragile.
+Though precise numbers remain undetermined, many estimates suggest that its surviving wild population totals no more than 250 individuals.

-- The IUCN therefore lists the reptile as Critically Endangered on its Red List.
-While legally protected, it nonetheless still faces threats to its existence.
-Habitat loss due to human activities and the effects of climate change certainly rank among these.
+- The IUCN therefore lists the reptile as Critically Endangered on its Red List of Threatened Species.
+While legally protected, it nonetheless still faces multiple threats to its existence.
+Habitat loss due to human activities and the effects of climate change rank among these.

 Related Articles